MoldyMacaroniX/moldygd.com/_src/posts/multiplayer.md

 ---
 title: How I Made Multiplayer In Geometry Dash 2.2
 date: 2024-01-06
+desc: With platformer mode, I knew wanted to recreate live multiplayer somehow.
+It would just fit the new mode so well.
+But doing so was challenging.
 ---

 With platformer mode, I knew wanted to recreate live multiplayer somehow.
 It would just fit the new mode so well.
 But doing so was challenging.